TOP500: Additional statistics

-By number of systems as of June 2025:
+By number of systems as of June 2026:

 Note: All operating systems of the TOP500 systems are Linux-family based, but Linux above is generic Linux.

+The oldest system is currently the Sunway TaihuLight.
+It initially appeared on the 47th list in June 2016 with a Rmax of 93.0 petaFLOPS ranked as no. 1.
+This system is currently on the 27th place.

-Sunway TaihuLight is the system with the most CPU cores (10,649,600).
-Tianhe-2 has the most GPU/accelerator cores (4,554,752).
-Aurora is the system with the greatest power consumption with 38,698 kilowatts.
+LineShine is the system with the most CPU cores (13,789,440).
+El Capitan has the most GPU/accelerator cores (10,260,000).
+LineShine is the system with the greatest power consumption with 42,220 kilowatts.